deckhouse/deckhouse/docs/documentation/pages/SECURITY_SOFTWARE_SETUP.md

 permalink: en/security_software_setup.html
 ---

-If security scanners (antivirus tools) scan nodes of the Kubernetes cluster, then it may be necessary to configure them to exclude false positives.
+If Kubernetes cluster nodes are analyzed by security scanners (antivirus tools), you may need to configure them to avoid false positives.

-Deckhouse uses the following directories when working ([download in csv...](deckhouse-directories.csv)):
+Deckhouse uses the following directories when working ([download their list in csv...](deckhouse-directories.csv)):

 {% include security_software_setup.liquid %}

 ## Recommendations for configuring KESL (Kaspersky Endpoint Security for Linux) to work with Deckhouse

-To ensure that KESL does not affect Deckhouse's performance, you need to follow these configuration recommendations via the command line directly on the host or through the centralized remote management system of Kaspersky Security Center.
+To ensure that KESL does not affect Deckhouse's performance, follow these configuration recommendations by running them in the command line directly on the host or through the centralized remote management system of Kaspersky Security Center.

 ### General Setup

-Modify KESL settings related to network packet marking bits as there are overlaps with the network packet marking by Deckhouse.
+Modify KESL settings related to network packet marking bits as there are overlaps with Deckhouse's own network packet markings.

-First, stop KESL if it is running, and change the settings:
+To do so, stop KESL if it is running, and modofy the following settings:

 * Change the `BypassFwMark` parameter value from `0x400` to `0x700`;
 * Change the `NtpFwMark` parameter value from `0x200` to `0x600`.

 Restart KESL.

-Example commands:
+Below are some example commands you can run:

 ```shell
 systemctl stop kesl